tloredo/TSE-Miscellany/README.md

 The Python code was developed by Luca Kohlhepp, of the Institute for Theoretical Physics and Astrophysics, Julius-Maximilians-Universität Würzburg.

-These modules were demonstated in Jeff Scargle's presentation for a time series workshop held at the 237th AAS Meeting; see [AAS237-TimeSeries: Content for a workshop on time series data analysis at AAS 237, Jan 2021](https://github.com/tloredo/AAS237-TimeSeries) for the presentations from that workshop.
-Three exercises are suggested using this code:
+These modules were demonstated in Jeff Scargle's presentation at the time series data analysis workshop held at the 237th AAS Meeting; see [AAS237-TimeSeries: Content for a workshop on time series data analysis at AAS 237, Jan 2021](https://github.com/tloredo/AAS237-TimeSeries) for the presentations from that workshop.
+The presentation suggests three exercises that use this code:

 * A good test of the numerics of this algorithm is that it returns the same values as your favorite FFT for evenly sampled data.